osmcode/osm-testdata/grid/README.md

 different categories of tests.
 Below them there is a numbered directory for each test.

-Test data from different tests use different ID spaces and distinct geographic areas.
+Test data from different tests uses different ID spaces and distinct geographic areas.
 So when tests are used together their data must never interfere with each other.

 ## Test Categories

+Currently there are the following test categories, more will be added in the future.

-* 1 - Basic geometries
+* 1 - Basic Geometry Tests
-* 3 - Attributes
+* 3 - Attribute Tests
-* 7 - Multipolygon geometries
+* 7 - Multipolygon Geometry Tests

 ## Test Cases